yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_iam_role.html.markdown

 # yandex\_iam\_role

-Generates an [IAM] role document that may be referenced by and applied to other Yandex Cloud Platform resources, such as the `yandex_resourcemanager_folder` resource.
+Generates an [IAM] role document that may be referenced by and applied to other Yandex.Cloud Platform resources, such as the `yandex_resourcemanager_folder` resource.
 For more information, see [the official documentation](https://cloud.yandex.ru/docs/iam/concepts/access-control/roles).

 ```hcl